xonde/DevOps-Course-Workshop-Module-13-Learners/README.md

 Next, add the middleware to `app.py` by adapting this sample code: <https://docs.microsoft.com/en-us/azure/azure-monitor/app/opencensus-python-request#tracking-flask-applications>.
 That middleware will log all requests to your Flask app (like every time you view the webpage) and the `AzureExporter` will send those logs to Application Insights.

 > The environment variable gets picked up automatically so your code doesn't need to pass anything into `AzureExporter()`.
-Just make sure the value is the whole connection string, including `InstrumentationKey=`!
+Just make sure the application setting in Azure is the whole connection string, including `InstrumentationKey=`!

 Finally, to send `logger.info` messages there too, register a "log handler".
 Import `AzureLogHandler` from `opencensus.ext.azure.log_exporter`, then add it as a handler for our Flask app logs: